-John L. Ballagh is a member in Lions District Colorado 6 West and Colorado at-large, and has been a Rocky Mountain Lions Eye Bank board member since 2013.
+John L. Ballagh is a member of Lions District Colorado 6 West and Colorado at-large and has been a Rocky Mountain Lions Eye Bank board member since 2013.

-He received his Bachelor of Science in horticulture from California State Polytechnic University and a Master of Science in forestry from Colorado State University, Fort Collins.
+He received a Bachelor of Science in horticulture from California State Polytechnic University and a Master of Science in forestry from Colorado State University, Fort Collins.

-John served in the US Navy from1968 through 1972 and was honorably discharged as a Lieutenant, Naval Flight Officer.
+John served in the US Navy from 1968 through 1972 and was honorably discharged as a Lieutenant, Naval Flight Officer.
 Over his career, he held positions including Assistant Director, Mesa County Planning; Land Development Consultant; Project Coordinator, Grand Valley Drainage District; and Manager, Grand Valley Drainage District with responsibilities for the operation, maintenance, and improvement of agricultural and urban drainage over 100 square miles in the Grand Valley.
 He was instrumental in bringing Mesa County, the cities of Grand Junction and Fruita, the town of Palisade, and the Drainage District (a special district) into a new 521 Drainage Authority to deal with the EPA's unfunded non-point source regulations.
-He was also elected to Clifton Water Board six times where he served as a director, secretary, and president for the domestic water provider whose customer base rose from 6,200 to more than 11,000 while transitioning to a nano-filtration process treating in-stream flows of Colorado River water.
-In addition, he was elected to Colorado Special District Association and served from 1993 until 2010, and as President from 2003 until 2007.
+He was also elected to Clifton Water Board six times where he served as a director, secretary and president for the domestic water provider whose customer base rose from 6,200 to more than 11,000 while transitioning to a nano-filtration process treating in-stream flows of Colorado River water.
+In addition, he was elected to the Colorado Special District Association where he served from 1993 to 2010 and then served as President from 2003 until 2007.
 He maintains his Commercial Pesticide Applicator's Qualified Supervisor license through the Colorado Department of Agriculture.

-John and his wife Tammy Ballagh have two sons, Jeffrey A. Ballagh and Preston D. Ballagh, and six grand children (five girls and one rascal boy).
+John and his wife, Tammy, have two sons; Jeffrey and Preston, and six grandchildren (five girls and one rascal boy).
 He is an avid white-water rafter and has done two Grand Canyon runs.
-In addition, he is a big game hunter, gardener, and cook, including stints as the Clifton Lions Chili/Spaghetti Marinara Sauce Chef.
+In addition, he is a big game hunter, gardener and cook, including stints as the Clifton Lions Chili/Spaghetti Marinara Sauce Chef.
 He is proud to house Grand Junction Rockies rookie league baseball players during the summer.

 Mike earned an Associate Degree from Casper College.
 He received his Bachelor of Science degree from the University of Wyoming and a degree from the Colorado Graduate School of Banking in Boulder, CO.

-He and his wife Bev have two grown sons and five grandchildren.
-Mike enjoys most sports, travelling, ATVing, reading, and an occasional hand of poker.
+He and his wife, Bev, have two grown sons and five grandchildren.
+Mike enjoys most sports, traveling, ATVing, reading and an occasional hand of poker.

 He enjoys being active in his community and his club and sees the work of the Rocky Mountain Lions Eye Bank as a way to serve others in a way that often changes a life for the better.

-Carole T. Kitchell is a member in Lions District Colorado 6 Northeast and has been a Rocky Mountain Lions Eye Bank board member since 2014.
+Carole T. Kitchell is a member of Lions District Colorado 6 Northeast and has been a Rocky Mountain Lions Eye Bank board member since 2014.

-Carole spent her career in the secretarial field starting as a secretary/receptionist and progressing to levels of increasing responsibility.
-She was an executive secretary to the Director of Tri-County Health Department in Englewood and the executive secretary to the senior vice president of the wholesale operations group of Servco Pacific in Honolulu, HI.
+Carole spent her career in the secretarial field, starting as a secretary/receptionist and progressing to levels of increasing responsibility.
+She was an executive secretary to the director of Tri-County Health Department in Englewood and the executive secretary to the senior vice president of the wholesale operations group of Servco Pacific in Honolulu, HI.
 She finished her career at Cyprus Minerals as the relocations specialist for transferring/incoming employees as well as a COBRA administrator.
-Since "retiring," she has volunteered at the Gateway Battered Women's Shelter in Aurora; the 8th Judicial District Court, as a deputy probation officer; Elderhaus Adult Day Care; and the Fort Collins Lions Club where she is a Melvin Jones Fellow, site supervisor of the 9Health Fair in Fort Collins, trustee, and former club president.
-Currently, she chairs the club's KidSight Program, which performs vision screening of pre-schoolers and elementary-age children (they screened 2800 children in the 2013-2014 school year).
+Since "retiring" she has volunteered at the Gateway Battered Women's Shelter in Aurora; the 8th Judicial District Court, as a deputy probation officer; Elderhaus Adult Day Care; and the Fort Collins Lions Club where she is a Melvin Jones Fellow; site supervisor of the 9Health Fair in Fort Collins, trustee, and former club president.
+Currently, she chairs the club's KidSight Program, which performs vision screening of preschoolers and elementary-age children.

-Joe Rall is a member in Lions District Colorado 6 Southeast, and has been a Rocky Mountain Lions Eye Bank board member since 2014.
+Joe Rall is a member of Lions District Colorado 6 Southeast and has been a member of the Rocky Mountain Lions Eye Bank board since 2014.

 He received his Bachelor of Science in business management from Southern Colorado State College.
 He attended the Wharton School of Real Estate and Investment Analysis at the University of Pennsylvania as well as the American Management Association for Cash Forecasting Analysis.

 Joe is recently retired and is now focusing his efforts on Lions Clubs International within Southeastern Colorado.
-He has been a Lion with the Canon City Noon Lions Club for 26 years and he is PDG of Colorado 6 Southeast District.
+He has been a Lion with the Cañon City Noon Lions Club for 26 years, and he is Past District Governor of Colorado 6 Southeast District.

-He recently worked with Congressman Doug Lamborn as his deputy district director in Colorado Springs, CO.
-He served two terms as a Fremont County Commissioner from 1995 to 2002.
+He recently worked with Congressman Doug Lamborn as his deputy district director in Colorado Springs.
+Joe served two terms as a Fremont County Commissioner from 1995 to 2002.
 He also was the Vice President of Finance with Craddock Development Company during the seventies and early eighties.

-Joe has been married to his Lion wife Brenda for nearly 22 years and they live in their country home between Cañon City and Florence, Colorado.
-They have seven children and eight grandchildren, plus Rudy and Pudgie their two wonderful pets.
-They enjoy traveling and being together and when Lion Brenda retires from being a child protection socialworker, they want to see more of the sites and beauty of the states of America.
+Joe has been married to his Lion wife, Brenda, for nearly 22 years.
+They live in their country home between Cañon City and Florence, Colorado.
+They have seven children and eight grandchildren, plus Rudy and Pudgie- their two wonderful pets.
+They enjoy traveling and being together.
+When Lion Brenda retires from being a child protection social worker, they want to see more of the sites and beauty of the states of America.

 Lion Jim became involved with Lions in 1972, joining the Sparta Lions Club in Wisconsin.
-After moving to Wyoming in 1977, he joined the Lions Club in Sheridan and has held all of the club offices at least once.
+After moving to Wyoming in 1977, he joined the Lions Club in Sheridan where he has held all of the club offices at least once.

-In the 2014-2015 year he was District Governor of District 15, followed by being President of the Lions of Wyoming Foundation the next year.
-In addition he is a progressive Melvin Jones Fellow, has received five International President's Certificate of Appreciation awards, a Group Coordinator award for Campaign Sight First for the year of 1993-1994 and in June of 2018 he was awarded a Presidential Medal from Lions Club International President Dr. Naresh Aggarwal.
+From 2014 to 2015 he was District Governor of District 15, followed by serving as President of the Lions of Wyoming Foundation the next year.
+In addition, he is a progressive Melvin Jones Fellow, has received five International President's Certificate of Appreciation awards, a Group Coordinator award for Campaign Sight First for the year of 1993-1994; and in June 2018 he was awarded a Presidential Medal from Lions Club International President, Dr. Naresh Aggarwal.

-He has been married to his wife Lion Leslea since 1963.
-They have 2 children, 1 granddaughter and 1 great granddaughter.
-He finally completely retired in 2016 after 36 years working for a CPA firm as a tax accountant.
+He has been married to his wife, Lion Leslea, since 1963.
+They have two children, one granddaughter and one great-granddaughter.
+He finally officially retired in 2016, after working for 36 years as a tax accountant for a CPA firm.

-Also, some of the other things he is involved in are: a member of the Sheridan Elks Club, the Sheridan County Sportsmen’s Association, the International Studebaker Drivers Club (SDC), where he served on the Board of Directors for 6 years; the Wyoming Chapter of SDC, and also is a member of several other local and regional car clubs.
-After 12 years he finished the restoration project of a supercharged 1963 Studebaker Avanti and is now starting to work on restoring his parents 1964 Studebaker pickup with the help of his granddaughter.
+Jim is also a member of the Sheridan Elks Club, the Sheridan County Sportsmen’s Association, the International Studebaker Drivers Club, where he served on the Board of Directors for 6 years; the Wyoming Chapter of Studebaker Drivers Club, and is also a member of several other local and regional car clubs.
+After 12 years he finished the restoration project of a supercharged 1963 Studebaker Avanti and is now starting to restore his parents' 1964 Studebaker pickup with the help of his granddaughter.